 Learners own their Open Badges and can take them with them when they move from education and from employer to employer.
 This allows learners and workers to build up a full picture of their learning and development over a wide period of time.
-The advantages for an individual, combined with the benefits of using Open Badges from the organisation's point of view, are driving their adoption.
+The advantages for an individual, combined with the benefits of using Open Badges from the organisations point of view, is driving their adoption.

-All material published by the SSSC about Open Badges is released in a Creative Commons Attribution license which allows the Open Badges to be adopted by others, and we know that other organisations are using this to help them get started.
+All material published by the SSSC about Open Badges is released in a Creative Commons attribution licence which allows the Open Badges to be adopted by others and we know that this is being used by other organisations to help them get started.